Don't Invest Like Jerry Seinfeld And George Costanza In 2017

 Jerry: That's four and a half points in 3 days!
 That's almost half my money!

 Chasing hot stocks is one of the many reasons why the average investor continues to underperform the S&P 500 (NYSEARCA:SPY) index.
 Euphoria and exuberance can lead to irrational, emotionally-charged investing decisions that put your long-term returns at risk.
-In a CFA Institute survey, 608 respondents identified the two practices most likely to have a negative impact on clients returns.
+In a CFA Institute survey, 608 respondents identified the two practices most likely to have a negative impact on clients' returns.
 To no surprise, chasing performance (buying high, selling low) was the leading investing habit by investment professionals, with 36%.
 The second most harmful habit was focusing on short-term metrics at the expense of long-term value, at 35% (see Figure 1).
 Even the most sophisticated investors get caught up in euphoric market peaks.
 For instance, the tech boom in the late 1990s saw many investors buy into high-flying Internet stocks for quick gains.
 The wave of performance chasers succumbed to huge losses when the tech bubble finally burst in 2000.

 (Fig. 1: Which of the following habits exhibited by investment professionals is most harmful to clients?
 Source: CFA Institute)